MicrosoftDocs/quantum-docs/README.md

 > For more information, see [Improving the documentation](https://docs.microsoft.com/azure/quantum/contributing-docs).

 > :pencil: If your changes are only editorial, without association to the API, this is the right place to do it.
 You can directly edit
 > the `*.md` and `*.yml` files here.
 You can also submit minor changes directly through the documentation page.
-For more information, see [Improving the documentation](https://docs.microsoft.com/azure/quantum/contributing-docs).
+For more information, see [Quick edits to documentation](https://docs.microsoft.com/contribute/#quick-edits-to-documentation).

 ## Getting started
 If you are new to the Azure Quantum documentation and want to learn how to contribute, you can follow our [Contributors Guide](https://docs.microsoft.com/azure/quantum/contributing-overview).